jquyatt/applebasket/README.md

 learned).
 Sub-tasks, Sections, and Groups likely stay stuck — no known channel surfaces their structure, so they wait on Apple opening the API.

-**Phase 5 — Accessibility catch-up (experimental)** ⬜
+**Phase 5 — Accessibility catch-up (experimental)** ✅
-The structure the data APIs hide is still readable by scraping the native Reminders app's Accessibility tree (mac-use / System Events) on an always-on GUI Mac.
+The structure the data APIs hide is read directly from the native Reminders app's Accessibility tree (AXUIElement API, no mac-use dependency) on an always-on GUI Mac, merged onto EventKit reminders, and shipped to HA as compact one-liner summaries.

+- [x] walk the AX tree, recover sections, sub-task parents, and tags
+- [x] merge onto EventKit reminders by title, duplicate-safe (consume-in-order)
+- [x] compact summary format `[section] * [parent >] title [#tags]`
+- [x] payload sorted to match the Reminders app's visual order
+- [x] lists render in HA as native `todo.*` entities, structure intact

+*How it works.* `AccessibilityWalker` finds the content outline in the Reminders window (the one `AXOutline` whose rows have checkboxes — the sidebar is a decoy), reads each row's title/checkbox/chevron/tags out of its nested `AXCell`, and tracks section headers and parent chevrons to attribute sub-tasks.
+List selection uses `AXSelected` (not a press — pressing a sidebar row's hidden share button pops the Participants sheet). `TitleMerge` then attaches that structure to EventKit reminders;
+because EventKit can't expose section or parent, it matches by title and consumes matches in walk order, so duplicate titles (e.g. "Brush Teeth" in both Morning and Night) land in their correct sections.
+Each item records its walk position so the HA payload sorts back to visual order.
+Run `reminderbridge test-accessibility <list>` to dump a parse + screenshot for ground-truth comparison.

-*Confirmed against a real sectioned, sub-tasked, tagged list:*
+*Original confirmation against a real sectioned, sub-tasked, tagged list:*
 - **Tags** — two ways: named clickable buttons in the sidebar "Tags" section (click → filter pane → read titles → tag→reminder map), *and* inline per item as `static text "#routine"` inside the item's group.